axel358/smartdock/README.md

 You can grab the latest release from F-Droid

 Note: The application should be installed as a system app in order to obtain the right permissions.
-Without this functionality will be limited.
+Without this, the functionality will be limited.

 ## Usage

 ### Grant restricted permissions:
 On some devices Accessibility and Notification permissions might not be available.
-To solve this go to:  System Settings > Apps > Smartdock > 3 Dot menu (Top right corner) > Allow restricted permissions
+To resolve this, go to:  System Settings > Apps > Smartdock > 3 Dot menu (Top right corner) > Allow restricted permissions

 You might also want to hide the Android navigation bar.
 [See hiding navigation bar](HideNav.md)